AllMightySauron/homebride-solaxcloud-api/README.md

 Non-standard accessory characteristics are available through the use of [Eve for HomeKit app](https://apps.apple.com/us/app/eve-for-homekit/id917695792) you may download from the App Store.

-This will allow some important non-standard characteristics to be visible (like consumption), as depicted in the image below:
+This will allow some important non-standard characteristics to be visible (like power or total energy consumption), as depicted in the image below:

 ![consumption](images/plugin-outlet-consumption.png)